Far-right politics

 Alt-right members preparing at the 2017 Unite the Right rally in Charlottesville, Virginia.
 Participants are carrying Gadsden flags, a Nazi flag, and Confederate battle flags.

-Far-right politics (Note: Also known as extreme right politics or right-wing extremism) encompasses a range of ideologies that are marked by ultraconservatism, authoritarianism, ultranationalism, radical anti-communism, ethnonationalism, and nativism.
-This political spectrum situates itself on the far end of the right, distinguished from more mainstream right-wing ideologies by its opposition to liberal democratic norms and emphasis on exclusivist views.
+Far-right politics (Note: Also known as extreme right politics or right-wing extremism) are politics further to the right on the political spectrum than the standard political right.
+Far-right politics encompass a range of ideologies that are marked by ultraconservatism, ultranationalism, (Note: Many far-right politics, there are cases where ethnic nationalist or nativist elements are prominent, but not all ethnic nationalism does not appear only in political right; some far-right ideologies are characterized by state nationalism—a form of authoritarian civic nationalism—marked by imperialist or anti-leftist elements (ex: Integral nationalism, Kokkashugi, Putinism, etc.).) authoritarianism, and radical anti-communism.

+This part of the political spectrum is on the far end of the right, distinguished from more mainstream right-wing ideologies by its emphasis on postliberalist and exclusivist views or opposition to liberal democracy.
 Far-right ideologies have historically included reactionary conservatism, fascism, and Nazism, while contemporary manifestations also incorporate neo-fascism, neo-Nazism, supremacism, and various other movements characterized by chauvinism, xenophobia, and theocratic or reactionary beliefs.
+Far-right terrorism consists of extremist, militant, or insurgent groups that attempt to realise their ideals through political violence rather than using democratic processes.

-Key to the far-right worldview is the notion of societal purity, often invoking ideas of a homogeneous "national" or "ethnic" community.
+Key to the far-right worldview is the notion of societal purity, often invoking ideas of a homogeneous community based on cultural, ethnic, national, racial, or religious lines or a combination of them.
 This view generally promotes organicism, which perceives society as a unified, natural entity under threat from diversity or modern pluralism.
-Far-right movements frequently target perceived threats to their idealized community, whether ethnic, religious, or cultural, leading to anti-immigrant sentiments, welfare chauvinism, and, in extreme cases, political violence or oppression.
+Far-right movements frequently target perceived threats to their idealized community, whether racial, ethnic, religious, or cultural, leading to anti-immigrant sentiments, welfare chauvinism, and, in extreme cases, political violence or oppression.
 According to political theorists, the far right appeals to those who believe in maintaining strict cultural and ethnic divisions and a return to traditional social hierarchies and values.

 In practice, far-right movements differ widely by region and historical context.
 In Western Europe, they have often focused on anti-immigration and anti-globalism, while in Eastern Europe, strong anti-communist rhetoric is more common.
 The United States has seen a unique evolution of far-right movements that emphasize nativism and radical opposition to an increasingly centralized federal government.

-Far-right politics have led to oppression, political violence, forced assimilation, ethnic cleansing, and genocide against groups of people based on their supposed inferiority or their perceived threat to the native ethnic group, nation, state, national religion, dominant culture, or conservative social institutions.
+Far-right politics have often led to oppression, political violence, forced assimilation, ethnic cleansing, and genocide against groups of people based on their supposed inferiority or their perceived threat to the native ethnic group, nation, state, national religion, dominant culture, or conservative social institutions.
 Across these contexts, far-right politics has continued to influence discourse, occasionally achieving electoral success and prompting significant debate over its place in democratic societies.

 Overview

 Concept and worldview

-Pavel Krushevan, a prominent member of the far-right monarchist and ultranationalist Black Hundreds movement in Russia.
-He was the first publisher of the antisemitic forgery The Protocols of the Elders of Zion.